 If this is the first summer online course you are taking, there are a couple of ideas worth considering.

 First, the online summer course has two important adjustments, for the instructor and for the students: the course is online, and the course is compressed into just a few weeks.
 You should expect the same amount of work on your part in these few weeks as you would give to a full semester-length course.
-The usual expectations are 135 hours – 45 classroom hours and 90 individual study hours.
-Do the math: that’s a considerable dedication of time each day/week.
-(Even if we don’t always meet it, that is the goal.)
+A seven-week course, then, would require about twice as much work each week as a usual fall or spring semester course.

-Finally, combining the ideas above, no late work can be accepted in subsequent weeks.
-Week 2 work has to be submitted during Week 2, etc. A particular post might be minutes or hours late, with some adjustment to your grade, but may not leak into the following weeks.
+Finally, the expectation is that work is due in the given week: Week 2 work is submitted during Week 2, etc. A particular post might be minutes or hours late, with some adjustment to your grade, but you do not want to leak into the following weeks.

 Similarly, your course paper is due on the due date near the end of the semestetr.
 I will post details of the paper assignment and we will discuss them when we meet.
 I have a tight deadline to get final grades to the Registrar.
-You should expect that late papers will not be accepted at all.
+You should prepare as if late papers will not be accepted at all.

 Each week I will post two or more discussion questions from which you may choose to “discuss.”
-Each week you will be responsible for posting at least one 300- to 400-word answer of your own (follow each week’s instructions) to one or more of the questions I pose, and each week you will be responsible for at least two 100-word replies to someone else’s posting (or someone else’s reply).
+Each week you will be responsible for posting at least one 200-to 400-word answer of your own (follow each week’s instructions) to one or more of the questions I pose, and each week you will be responsible for at least two 100-word replies to someone else’s posting (or someone else’s reply).
 Two key ideas: